 Sexual harassment of students or applicants in any form is unacceptable conduct that will not be tolerated.
-Sexual harassment includes academic decisions affecting such an individual.
+Sexual harassment includes

-- Unwelcome sexual advances, requests for sexual favor, and other verbal or physical conduct of a sexual nature constitute sexual harassment when: - A. Submission to such conduct is made explicitly or implicitly a term or condition of an individual's employment or academic advancement. - B. Submission to or rejection of such conduct by an individual is used as the basis for employment decisions or
+- Unwelcome sexual advances, requests for sexual favor, and other verbal or physical conduct of a sexual nature constitute sexual harassment when: - A. Submission to such conduct is made explicitly or implicitly a term or condition of an individual's employment or academic advancement. - Submission to or rejection of such conduct by an individual is used as the basis for employment decisions or